Gubna-Tech/RuneScape/LLARS Config Information.md

 3. Next, hover over the bottom right corner of the logout button and press the hotkey.
 4. Press the hotkey once more to clear the tooltip message.
 5. The coordinates for the logout button will now be saved to your clipboard and can be easily pasted into the configuration file.

 By configuring the correct coordinates, the script will be able to accurately locate and interact with the logout button within the game.

+## GUI Position Configuration
+Configuring the GUI position involves adjusting the **guix** and **guiy** settings in the configuration file.
+These settings determine the coordinates on your screen where the top-left corner of the GUI will be positioned.

+To configure the GUI position, follow these steps:

+1. Utilize the built-in AutoHotKey tool called Window Spy.
+This tool provides information about windows and their coordinates on the screen.
+2. Open the Window Spy tool and locate the desired coordinates on your screen where you want the top-left corner of the GUI to be positioned.
+3. Take note of the coordinates displayed by the Window Spy tool.
+These coordinates will be used to set the guix and guiy values in the configuration file.
+4. In the configuration file, adjust the guix setting to match the X-coordinate value of the desired GUI position, and adjust the guiy setting to match the Y-coordinate value.

+By correctly configuring the guix and guiy settings with the appropriate coordinates, the GUI of the script will be positioned exactly where you want it on your screen.